coc1961/flow/README.md

 >  Each process will process the data received from its input channel until the end of the data.

+> Each created process can be reused in other flows

 Creating a Process:

 ```go